No more TDS Stress! Avoid Penalties

 • The NRI must provide income from all sources in the ITR along with TDS from the rental income.

-Tax on rental income exemption for NRIs
+Key Points for Tax on Rental Income for NRIs

 Below are the cases where tax on rental income is exempted for NRIs for a specific amount: